Real Estate Development – a local story –

 In an area with dozens of empty store fronts and several hundred thousand sq ft of empty space, a new strip mall is approved for construction.
 A rational market?? —>> read more –>>

 How America Tortures by M. P. Denbeaux, & Seton Hall University.
 (2019) This report includes eight drawings by Abu Zubaydah, a Guantanamo detainee, illustrating his experiences during torture sessions.
-Abu Zubaydah is also a figure —>> read more –>>
+Abu Zubaydah is also a figure in the movie discussed below.
+This report is really a short book, some 95 pages —>> read more –>>

 Over 90% of plastic materials in consumer items and packaging end up in landfill dumps.
 Time for industry to take responsibility for their waste. —>> read more –>>

 It is a continuing source of amazement and consternation that most conservatives and evangelical Christians support Trump.
 So many of his character features would seem to be inimical to both of these groups.
-We won’t —>> read more –>>
+We won’t list them here since that is hardly necessary.
+Trump demonstrates them on a daily if —>> read more –>>

 Nobel Prize winners Duflo and Bannerjee take on idealized views of markets.
 They target the role of financial incentives, markets as self-correcting, efficient and ethically sound. —>> read more –>>